jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 **Offences**

 ### 39 Offence of failing to comply with reporting obligations
-(1) A registrable offender commits an offence if the offender fails to comply with any of his or her reporting obligations without reasonable excuse.
+(1) A registrable offender commits an offence if the offender fails to comply with any of their reporting obligations without reasonable excuse.
 (2) An offender who is convicted of an offence under this section is liable to imprisonment for a term not exceeding 1 year, or a fine not exceeding $2,000, or both.

 ### 40 Offence of providing false or misleading information
 (1) A registrable offender commits an offence if the offender, in purported compliance with this subpart, provides information that the offender knows to be false or misleading in a material particular.
 (2) An offender who is convicted of an offence under this section is liable to imprisonment for a term not exceeding 2 years, or a fine not exceeding $4,000, or both.

+## Part 2A — Administering register and associated matters

-### Subpart 3 — Access to register and information sharing
+### Subpart 1 — Access to register and sharing information about registrable offender

 ### 41 Access to register to be restricted
-(1) The Commissioner must ensure that the register, or any part of the register, is only accessed by a person, or a class of persons, that is authorised to do so by the Commissioner in accordance with guidelines issued in accordance with this section.
+(1) The Commissioner must ensure that the register, or any part of the register, is accessed only by a person, or a class of persons, that is authorised to do so by the Commissioner in accordance with guidelines issued in accordance with this section.
-(2) The Commissioner must issue guidelines in relation to access to information in the register to ensure— (a) that persons authorised by the Commissioner can access information in the register for the following purposes:
+(2) The Commissioner must issue guidelines in relation to access to register information to ensure— (a) that persons authorised by the Commissioner can access register information for the following purposes:
     (i) preventing, detecting, investigating, and prosecuting qualifying offences:
     (ii) monitoring registrable offenders in the community:
     (iii) the purposes specified in section 43(1); and (b) that access to information in the register is otherwise restricted to the greatest extent that is possible without interfering with the purpose of this Act.
-(3) Despite subsection (2), the guidelines may authorise the use of information contained in the register for a purpose other than the purpose for which the information was obtained if an authorised person reasonably believes such use is necessary to prevent, detect, investigate, or prosecute an imprisonable offence.
+(3) Despite subsection (2), the guidelines may authorise the use of register information for a purpose other than the purpose for which the register information was obtained if an authorised person reasonably believes such use is necessary to prevent, detect, investigate, or prosecute an offence punishable by a term of imprisonment.
 (4) For the purposes of this section, the register includes any information from any register maintained under a corresponding Act that is accessible by the Commissioner, regardless of whether that information is physically part of the register.
 (5) This section has effect despite any other enactment or law to the contrary.

 ### 42 Restriction on who may access information on protected witness
+(1) This section applies to any register information— (a) that is about a person to whom section 33 applies; and (b) on the basis of which the person’s identity is apparent or can reasonably be ascertained.
-The Commissioner must ensure that any information in the register about a person to whom section 33 applies, whose identity is apparent or can reasonably be ascertained from that information, can only be accessed in accordance with guidelines issued by the Commissioner for that purpose under section 41.
+(2) The Commissioner must ensure that the register information can be accessed only in accordance with guidelines issued by the Commissioner for that purpose under section 41.

 ### 43 Information sharing between government agencies in interest of public safety
-(1) A specified agency may disclose personal information about a registrable offender or a corresponding registrable offender (whether or not that information is in the register) to another specified agency for 1 or more of the purposes listed in subsection (1A).
+(1) A specified agency or officer may disclose information about a registrable offender (whether or not that information is in the register) to another specified agency or officer for 1 or more of the purposes specified in subsection (2).
+(1A)
-(1A) The purposes are the following:
+(2) The purposes are the following:
-  (a) monitoring the whereabouts of the offender:
+  (a) monitoring the whereabouts of the registrable offender:
-  (b) verifying personal information reported by the offender:
+  (b) verifying information reported by the registrable offender:
-  (c) managing the risk that the offender may commit further sexual offences against children:
+  (c) managing the risk that the registrable offender may commit further sexual offences against children:
   (d) managing any risk or threat to public safety.
-(2) In this section, specified agency means—
-  (a) the Police:
-  (b) the Department of Corrections:
-  (c) the Ministry of Social Development:
-  (d) Kāinga Ora–Homes and Communities established by the Kāinga Ora–Homes and Communities Act 2019:
-  (e) the Department of Internal Affairs:
-  (f) the New Zealand Customs Service:
-  (g) any public sector agency (as that term is defined in section 7(1) of the Privacy Act 2020) that the Minister, after consultation with the Privacy Commissioner, identifies as a specified agency by notice in the Gazette.
 (3) Nothing in this section limits or affects—
   (a) the ability of an agency to access law enforcement information in accordance with section 172 of the Privacy Act 2020; or
   (b) the ability of an agency to disclose personal information about a child sex offender in accordance with section 182A of the Corrections Act 2004.

 ### 44 Disclosure of information to corresponding Registrar or to corresponding overseas agency
-The Commissioner may disclose personal information in the register to a corresponding Registrar or to a corresponding overseas agency for the purposes of—
+The Commissioner may disclose register information to a corresponding Registrar or to a corresponding overseas agency for the purposes of—
   (a) a corresponding Act; or
   (b) informing that Registrar or agency of the intention to travel, or actual travel, to the Registrar’s or agency’s jurisdiction of a registrable offender who may pose a threat to the lives or sexual safety of 1 or more children, or of children generally, in that jurisdiction.

 ### 45 Disclosure of information to affected person where threat to child safety or welfare
-(1) The Commissioner may disclose personal information in the register to an affected person if the Commissioner believes on reasonable grounds that the registrable offender poses a threat to the life, welfare, or sexual safety of a particular child or particular children.
+(1) The Commissioner may disclose register information to an affected person if the Commissioner believes on reasonable grounds that the registrable offender poses a threat to the life, welfare, or sexual safety of a particular child or particular children.
-(2) The Commissioner may authorise a specified agency to disclose personal information in the register to an affected person if the Commissioner believes on reasonable grounds that the registrable offender poses a threat to the life, welfare, or sexual safety of a particular child or particular children.
+(2) The Commissioner may authorise a specified agency to disclose register information to an affected person if the Commissioner believes on reasonable grounds that the registrable offender poses a threat to the life, welfare, or sexual safety of a particular child or particular children.
 (3) In this section, affected person means a person who is, in relation to a child referred to in subsection (1) or (2),— (a) a parent or guardian of the child; or
   (b) a teacher or regular caregiver of the child; or (c) for the time being, responsible for the custody or well-being of the child.

 ### 46 Disclosure where identity suppressed
-(1) Personal information in the register may be disclosed under sections 43 to 45 even if the identity of the registrable offender is subject to a suppression order under section 200 of the Criminal Procedure Act 2011 or has been automatically suppressed under section 201 of that Act.
+(1) Register information may be disclosed under sections 43 to 45 even if the identity of the registrable offender is subject to a suppression order under section 200 of the Criminal Procedure Act 2011 or has been automatically suppressed under section 201 of that Act.
-(2) The Commissioner or a specified agency must ensure, when disclosing personal information in the register in relation to a registrable offender whose identity is suppressed, that the disclosure is accompanied by notice of the suppression order or automatic suppression.
+(2) The Commissioner or a specified agency must ensure, when disclosing register information in relation to a registrable offender whose identity is suppressed, that the disclosure is accompanied by notice of the suppression order or automatic suppression.

 ### 47 Confidentiality
-(1) A person authorised to have access to the register or any part of the register must not disclose any personal information in the register, unless the person is—
+(1) A person authorised to have access to the register or any part of the register must not disclose any register information, unless the person is—
-  (a) authorised by the Commissioner to disclose the information; or (b) otherwise permitted or required, under any enactment or other law, to disclose the information.
+  (a) authorised by the Commissioner to disclose the register information under this Act; or (b) otherwise permitted or required, under any enactment or other law, to disclose the register information.
-(2) A person to whom personal information about a registered offender is disclosed under this subpart must not disclose that information to any other person unless that disclosure is—
+(2) A person to whom register information is disclosed under this subpart must not disclose that information to any other person unless that disclosure is—
   (a) made with the consent of the Commissioner given (either generally or in a particular case) for the purposes of ensuring the safety or protection of a child or of children generally; or
   (b) otherwise permitted or required under any enactment or other law.
 (3) A person who contravenes subsection (1) or who without reasonable excuse contravenes subsection (2) commits an offence and is liable on conviction to,—
   (a) in the case of an individual, imprisonment for a term not exceeding 6 months; and (b) in the case of a body corporate, a fine not exceeding $50,000.

+### Subpart 2 — Registrable offender may request certain information or review of certain decisions

 ### 48 Registrable offender’s rights in relation to register
 (1) If asked, in writing, to do so by a registrable offender, the Commissioner must provide the registrable offender with all of the reportable information that is held in the register in relation to the registrable offender.